 J. For purchase of electrical energy from eligible renewable energy resources bundled with the associated RECs or for the purchase of unbundled RECs, the cost of the purchases, and an explanation of the source of the energy or RECs and the basis for making that specific purchase, including an explanation of the request for proposal (RFP) process, or the reason(s) for not using an RFP process, used to establish which entity provided the energy or RECs associated with the RESRAM.

 (C) Alternatively, an electric utility may recover RES compliance costs without use of the RESRAM procedure through rates established in a general rate proceeding.
 In the interim between general rate proceedings the electric utility may defer the costs in a regulatory asset account, and monthly calculate a carrying charge on the balance in that regulatory asset account equal to its short-term cost of borrowing.
 All questions pertaining to rate recovery of the RES compliance costs in a subsequent general rate proceeding will be reserved to that proceeding, including the prudence of the costs for which rate recovery is sought and the period of time over which any costs allowed rate recovery will be amortized.
-Any rate recovery granted to RES compliance costs under this alternative approach will be fully subject to the annual rate limit set forth in section (6) of this rule.
+Any rate recovery granted to RES compliance costs under this alternative approach will be fully subject to the annual rate

 (7) Annual RES Compliance Report and RES Compliance Plan.
 Each electric utility shall file an RES compliance report no later than April 15 to report on the status of the utility’s compliance with the RES and the electric utility’s compliance plan as described in this section for the most recently completed calendar year.
 Each electric utility shall file an annual RES compliance plan with the commission.
 The plan shall be filed no later than April 15 of each year.